sydneypun/Data-Science-Projects/README.md

 # Stock Analysis

-Using Data Science to analyze stock market trends for FAANG companies.
+Using Data Science to analyze stock market trends for FAANG and other companies.

+*NOTE: This portfolio will be diversified to analyze companies beyond the FAANG companies.

 ![img1](https://github.com/sydneypun/Stock-Analysis/blob/master/Images/stonks.jpg)